jon-harper/E34M1/docs/modules/hotend.md

 These are existing hotend mounts that have been modified for ease of installation:

-- They are converted to better accept M3x5x4 inserts, and
+- They are converted to better accept Voron-style inserts, and
 - It is not necessary to punch open the screw holes for top-mounted hotends.

 Other EVA 3 hotend mounts remain compatibile with E34M1; see the [Hotend Compatibility](../compat/hotends.md) page for the full list.